Python-for-geo-people/Lesson-1-Course-Environment/connect-to-instance.md

 ## 2.2A Connect to computer instance on Windows

-On Windows we introduce two different softwares that can be used for connecting the remote computer, namely **'TightVNC Viewer'** and a
+On Windows we introduce two different ways and softwares that can be used for connecting the remote computer, namely **'TightVNC Viewer'** and a
 **'Remote Desktop Connection'** -tool (in finnish 'Etätyöpöytäyhteys').
 [TightVNC Viewer](http://www.tightvnc.com/) is freely available and open source remote desktop software that has some nice features and is smooth to use.
 We will be using this tool in the GIS labs where they are installed on the computers.
 If you want, you can also [download](http://www.tightvnc.com/download.php) and install